rscohn2/data-bench/README.md

 * [data-bench-data][10]

 	The initial data set.
-We've baked it into the containers (except for the database).
-If you want to see the data, it's here.
+We've baked it into the containers (except for the database, which you will need to load).
+If you want to see the data, it's [here][26].

 * [data-bench-python][11]